hockeyiscool19/jordanGpt/app/readme.md

 - **Description:** Queries the JORDAN_GPT model with a question and returns a response.
 - **Request Body:** JSON object with a `question` field.
 - **Response:** JSON response containing the question, response, and a corrected version (if applicable).

-Please note that this documentation provides a high-level overview of your API routes.
-You may want to include more detailed information on request/response formats, error handling, and any additional functionality if needed.